I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 Screenshot 2026-02-15 at 8.08.52

-In Step 3, Create a doc saves the structured content as a new Google Doc in meeting_notes_docs.
-The filename is specified as the email subject, and the Content as Gemini's output from Step 2.
-This Doc will be converted to Markdown by the subsequent GAS.
+In Step 3, I use Create a doc to save the structured content as a new Google Doc in meeting_notes_docs.
+The filename is set to the email subject, and the Content is set to the Gemini output from Step 2.
+This Doc will be converted to Markdown by GAS in the next stage.

 Screenshot 2026-02-15 at 8.05.52